walshbr/introduction-to-text-analysis/text_analysis/distant_reading.md

 #### Question your results

-It is easy to think that a
+It is easy to think that the results given to you by the computer are correct, to take them at their word.
+After all, how could numbers lie?
+The truth is, however, that statistics are the results of the biases of the people who produced them.

 #### Word Frequencies